jentery/derbyshire/index.md

 ## Ways of Listening

 We could borrow three terms from Michel Chion's [*Audio-Vision: Sound on Screen*](https://cup.columbia.edu/book/audio-vision/9780231078993) (Columbia U P, 1994) to listen to and interpret these two pieces by Derbyshire.
 They are semantic, causal, and reduced listening.
 (See Chapter 2, "The Three Listening Modes.")
 To them I've added a fourth term, the cultures of listening, to underscore the importance of sound studies and cultural crticism in the interpretive process.
 Alongside each listening mode, I've included some preliminary themes we could discuss.
+The themes admittedly stretch Chion's intentions.
 I should also note that this research is still rough, and I've not had the opportunity to study Derbyshire's archive at the University of Manchester.

 ### Semantic Listening